Asitha0012/Asitha0012/README.md

 - 👋 Hi, I’m @Asitha_Kodithuwakku
-- 👀 I’m interested in newest technologies including Cloud Computing, Telecommunication, AI/ML.
+- 👀 I’m interested in Software Engineering, Cloud Computing, Computer Networking, AI/ML.
 - 🌱 I’m currently a 3rd year engineering undergraduate at the Department of Electrical and Information Engineering-University of Ruhuna
 - 📫 How to reach me: asithakodithuwakku2020@gmail.com